Water Backup or Flood Insurance

 - We also suggest installing a whole home generator.

 These can be purchased for less than $100 per year.
 They can be checked 24/7 with a central reporting company and also a phone app.
 You can also get high-end control alarms that detect excess water use and can automatically shut off the main water supply.
-We suggest contacting your local plumber if you want these installed in your homes.
+We suggest contacting your local plumber in Denver, Colorado, or wherever in the United States, if you want these installed in your homes.

 Water / Sewer Backup Coverage

-For homeowners insurance policies, they usually come with an endorsement for water backup and sump discharge which will cover losses up to a specific limit that is caused by water backup or other materials that went through the sewer or through a drain.
+Homeowners’ insurance policies usually come with an endorsement for water backup and sump discharge which will cover losses up to a specific limit that is caused by water backup or other materials that went through the sewer or through a drain.
 This will also cover water or waterborne material that comes from a sump even though the backup of water is due to the mechanical damage of the sump pump.
 The insurance coverage includes property damage.
 However, it excludes damage to the sump pump and any other related equipment that has been destroyed.